salina-health/www.salina.ai/about.md

 # How we work

-We provide AI tools for for patient triage, therapy session analytics and ongoing patient monitoring.
+We're creating AI tools for patient triage, therapy session analytics and on-going patient monitoring.
+This could provide significant efficiencies at clinics with the growth of remote therapy providers.

-These are delivered as a B2B SaaS business, which could provide significant efficiencies at clinics with the growth of remote therapy providers.
+These services will be provided, B2B, as a software-as-a-service.

 We prefer to partner with patient management software companies to deliver the technologies.
 If you're a PMS interested in Salina, do [get in touch](/contact).